ReScience/ReScience-submission/article/Poisot-2017.md

 which measures the extent to which all species have the same density.
 It appears that $J'$, a measure of coexistence, changes in response to both the rate of variation *and* generalist ability.
 The results are presented in Fig. @fig:surf.
+This figure is primarily intended to show that this model can still generate new insights when we vary multiple parameters: namely, the response of equitability to changes in multiple variables is non-linear, and maximum equitability is reach for high generalist ability but moderate range of variation (this was not predictable from the outputs of Figs. @fig:04 and @fig:05 alone).

 ![Response of the model to changing the ability of the generalist *and* the range of variation.
 While the response to environmental change is hump-shaped when generalists are competitive ($b$ close to unity), it becomes monotonously decreasing for generalists with lower competitive ability ($b$ close to $a$).](figureSurf.pdf){#fig:surf}